cjam/react-native-spotify-remote/README.md

 If you have issues linking the module, please check that gradle is updated to the latest version and that your project is synced. -->

+## Token Swap & Refresh

+In order to support the OAuth flow, you need to have a server to support the calls for token `swap` and `refresh`.
+I have used the same server setup defined in the [react-native-spotify](https://github.com/lufinkey/react-native-spotify#token-swap-and-refresh) repo while developing this package.

 ## Additional notes

 This module only works for Spotify Premium users.

+## Acknowledgements

+Big thanks to [@luisfinkey](https://github.com/lufinkey) and all of the great work that he has done in the [react-native-spotify](https://github.com/lufinkey/react-native-spotify) repo which was the original source of inspiration & coding patterns for this package.